 no point trying to make I-TASSER run on 32-bit system where no more than 4Gb

 6. Why my SAXSTER prediction did not return any result?

 7. How can I use I-TASSER models to study the effect of mutations on the overall topology?

 (Short answer) No, you cannot.
 Overall topology of I-TASSER models for different

 mutant of the same protein is usually very similiar.

-(Long answer) Unless you have introduced a substantial number of mutations,
+interface, etc. However, unless you have introduced a substantial number of

-or introduce long insertion/deletetion, different mutants of the same protein
+mutations, or introduce long insertion/deletetion, different mutants of the

-STRUM to address the effect of single mutations on a
+to address the effect of single mutations on a protein, specifically the